 Burping is a common bodily mechanism that helps release the excess air trapped in your gastrointestinal tract.
 This excess air is released either through the mouth in the form of a burp or through the anus as flatulence (farts).
 Most often than not, the air that is expelled in the form of burps and farts is generally odorless, because the two main expelled gasses—oxygen and carbon dioxide are odorless (1).

 However, oxygen and carbon dioxide that is trapped in your gastrointestinal tract may react with traces of sulfur dioxide left behind by processed foods and dairy products.
-As a result, you experience foul-smelling sulfur burps released by your body orally.
+As a result, you experience bad breath accompanying sulfur burps released orally by your body.
 Experiencing sulfur burps after eating red meat, vegetables like asparagus, broccoli, and garlic is quite common (2).

 Apart from the food you eat, there are other factors that can cause sulfur burps.
 Let us find out what these factors are in our next section.